 No. Students with disabilities go through the regular admissions procedures.
 The Office for Students with Disabilities does not have a role in students with disabilities' admission to HSU.

 Federal regulations do not require the University to diagnose disabilities.
 It is the responsibility of the student to advise the University of any perceived disability and to assume all costs associated with obtaining an adequate diagnosis and documentation of such disability.
 Testing must be obtained through an appropriate off-campus professional.
+You can find a partial listing of local professionals on the Documentation Criteria page.

 Applications for disability services and documentation criteria are available in the Office for Students with Disabilities.
 You must contact this office to get an application and find out what the documentation standards are for your disability.